BECCA Cosmetics Ever-Matte Poreless Priming Perfector Review

 Review

-Results you may expect from using BECCA Cosmetics Ever-Matte Poreless Priming Perfector:
+Does BECCA Cosmetics Ever-Matte Poreless Priming Perfector Work?

-Lightly moisturizing: BECCA Cosmetics Ever-Matte Poreless Priming Perfector has a moisturizing rating of 3.5 out of 10.
+According to CreamScan analysis, BECCA Cosmetics Ever-Matte Poreless Priming Perfector is lightly moisturizing, with a moisturizing rating of 3.5 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a high humectancy of 7.0 out of 10, primarily due to the high content of Propylene Glycol (est. ≈6.0%).